seagullua/grunt-prepr/README.md

 grunt-prepr
 =============

-[Grunt][grunt] task that provides a C++ like preprocessor (with some limitations, see examples) for JavaScript, CSS and other source code.
+[Grunt][grunt] task that provides a C/C++ like preprocessor (with some limitations, see examples) for JavaScript, CSS and other source code.
 Supported directives are:

 ```
 #ifdef